kjones7/Plum/README.md

-# ToBeRenamed
+# Plum
-A web app for bookmarking and annotating web pages created by Kyle Jones, Jason Lefever, Nathaniel Russell, and Chihea Locke for CS 481 - Senior Software Project I at York College of Pennsylvania.
+A web app for annotating videos created by Kyle Jones, Jason Lefever, Nathaniel Russell, and Chihea Locke for CS 481 - Senior Software Project I at York College of Pennsylvania.